NirmalScaria/firebase-nextjs/README.md

 # NextFireJS

-With NextFireJS, you can get NextJS and Firebase to fall in love and get married.
+Connect Firebase Auth with NextJS with full support for client and server side auth access.
 The best part, it takes less than 3 minutes.

 <img width="1376" alt="Screenshot 2024-06-20 at 3 18 05 AM" src="https://github.com/NirmalScaria/nextfirejs/assets/46727865/f5a34f60-ac60-46eb-9500-f9f2abcf1a44">